© 2005 – 2018

-According to “Curtis” — a friend of Erin’s older brother — he was leaving the Pospisil home at the same time as Erin and agreed to give her a ride to her friend Brit’s home, where Erin and Brit planned to watch movies or go to the movie theater.
+According to Padgett — a friend of Erin’s older brother — he was leaving the Pospisil home at the same time as Erin and agreed to give her a ride to her friend Brit’s home, where Erin and Brit planned to watch movies or go to the movie theater.

-According to Padgett, Erin went up to the car and had a short conversation with someone in the vehicle.
-She then told Curtis, “These guys will give me a ride,” and got into the Cavalier’s back seat.
+According to Padgett, Erin went up to the car and had a short conversation with someone in the vehicle and then told him “These guys will give me a ride,” before getting into the Cavalier’s back seat.

 Erin — a freshman at Metro High School — lived with her father and stepmother, Jim and Carolyn Pospisil, and three siblings when she disappeared.
 The family distributed fliers and posted billboards with Erin’s photo and description, to no effect beyond a few tips that proved unfounded.

 Erin has a small scar above one eye and had red highlights in her hair at the time she disappeared.
 She was last seen wearing a light-colored tank top and beige overall shorts.